 If you’re a first-time mom wondering how to potty train your baby, you may feel overwhelmed.
 Sometimes the most challenging part is figuring out when your child is ready.

 Although each child’s development differs, most babies are ready to start potty training between 20 and 30 months old.
 You can look for behavioral and physical signs to determine when your child is ready.

 Your child should be able to walk and run easily, with minimal falling.
-He should also have enough fine motor skills to be able to do things like remove clothing and tear a piece of toilet paper from the roll.
+It should also have enough fine motor skills to remove clothing and tear a piece of toilet paper from the roll.

 Ideal times to start training

 Start potty training when your home is in a stable environment.
 Avoid beginning in the middle of significant changes, like a divorce or a move.
 Pick a time when your child is going through a cooperative phase.

 Realize that upheavals in your routine can cause your child to regress, so don’t be concerned if accidents happen in response to changes in her environment.

 Make potty training fun and exciting!
 Take your child potty shopping with you and let it help select the potty it will use.
 Let it pick out some “big kid” underwear, too.

 Start potty training in sessions of a few hours each.
 Put your child in his “big kid” underwear in the morning.
 Let it eat and play as usual but put him on the potty every 15 minutes.

 Praise them when it’s successful, but don’t shame if an accident happens.
 At this stage, you’ll need to wipe after a bowel movement.